Bourkekev/ms3-your-recipe-hub/README.md

 An important part of UX is making sure users cannot cause errors, and that they get positive useful feedback if they try to perform an action that they are not allowed to.
 This includes things like:
  - A user cannot break the site (or cause an error appear on screen), by pressing buttons out of expected order, or using browser forward and back buttons.
  - Required Form inputs give warnings or feedback if not filled, or filled correctly.
- - A user is given feedback if they are not allowed to do something.
+ - A user is given feedback if they are not allowed to do something, like register an already existing username.
  - A custom '404 page not found' page.

 ## Technologies Used